wuyumin/easydoc/README.md

 │ ├─SUMMARY.md  //use to generate menu(required)
 ├─easydoc       //binary file.
 Such as easydoc.exe on Windows system
 ```
+It is recommended that `.md source file only in src directory` to avoid forgetting to modify the template, web link is error.

 ### Command Line to Use